syncfusion-content/xamarin-docs/Xamarin/Popup/Styles.md

 ### Show or hide separator lines

-The `SfPopupLayout` allows to show or hide the separator lines using `ShowSeparator` property, which are presented below the header and above the footer in android, and above the footer in iOS, when the SfPopupLayout has a border.
-The default value is true.
+You can customize the visibility of the separator line between the header, footer and the popup content using the `ShowSeparator` property.
+The default value is `true`.

 {% tabs %}
 {% highlight xaml %}